StyleCI/Docs/configuration.md

 <a name="php-only-mode"></a>
 ## PHP Only Mode

-In the absence of an open source plan, StyleCI will expect your configuration to be formatted in a PHP-only manner.
+In the absence of a paid plan, StyleCI will expect your configuration to be formatted in a PHP-only manner.
 Note that configuration written this way can later be embedded into a multiple-language format configuration if you change to a plan that accommodates this.

-To demonstrate this, below is the contents of an example .styleci.yml file, using all PHP-only config features available:
+To demonstrate this, below is the contents of an example `.styleci.yml` file, using all PHP-only config features available:

 ```yaml
 preset: recommended